ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 -  prevent takeoff before the autopilot is fully configured and ready to fly

-In past releases of ArduPlane, arming was optional, and the requirement to arm (controlled by the :ref:`ARMING_REQUIRE<ARMING_REQUIRE>` parameter) was disabled by default.
-This was changed for the 3.3.0 release to require arming by default.

 The key thing that arming does is to enable the motor.
 You will not be able to start the motor (ie. control the throttle) until the aircraft is armed.